kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 - [x] I'm always closing the previous infoWindow when a new one is opened.
 It would be possible to hold open multiple at once, but it gets messy (the infoWindows are quite big).
 - [x] MAJOR refactorization (splitting into modules) and clean-up of 'index.js'; from 350 rows length down to 173 rows.
 Also cleanup.
 - [x] division into app.py, db.py, helpers.py, routes.py, and /api/admin.py, as well as /api/indexjs.py (for JS communication with psql backend)
+- [x] if a username exists already, notify at once (in JS) when someone tries to create a new account

 ## Maybe some day..
 - it would be awesome to save ALL info to the db after initial querying of the API so that the Places API wouldn't have to be used after that -> less use of the API (it's not free to use after initial trial), AND faster if your db lives closer to you than Google's servers.